Strengthen relationships between state agencies to inform and align policies, improve practices, and maximize resources.

 1.2.3 Strengthen relationships between state agencies that implement early childhood care and education programs and those that implement critical components of the early childhood care and education infrastructure, including workforce development, higher education, and economic development.

-The Thriving Families Safer Children and Family First Prevention Services Act initiatives are blending teams from child welfare and early childhood to help strengthen families and address child maltreatment prevention.
-Additionally, several ongoing mapping efforts are helping inform the alignment process including: a resource directory of governance groups with memberships, a listing of state agency meetings and groups, and a crosswalk of eight state agency plans with the All in for Kansas Kids Strategic Plan.
-This mapping deepens our understanding of what needs to be aligned, and additional efforts are needed to actually address alignment challenges for these and other opportunities.
+The Thriving Families Safer Children and Family First Prevention Services Act initiatives are blending teams from child welfare and early childhood to strengthen families and address child maltreatment prevention.
+The Thriving Families, Safer Children Toolkit includes a one-page flyer, conversation starters, an informational video, and tips on how to get involved.
+Additionally, several mapping efforts are helping inform the alignment process, including a resource directory of governance groups with memberships, a listing of state agency meetings and groups, and a crosswalk of eight state agency plans with the All in for Kansas Kids Strategic Plan.
+This mapping deepens our understanding of what needs to be aligned, helping future efforts actually address alignment challenges.